 Your liability for a lost or stolen credit card is limited

 If someone runs up charges on your lost or stolen credit card, you may be on the hook for some of it.
 Luckily, the law in BC limits the damage.
-Once you report a missing card to your credit card issuer, you’re no longer responsible for any new charges made on the card after you’ve made your report.
+Once you report a missing card to your credit card issuer, you don’t have to pay for anything bought with your card after you told them.

 If someone uses the card before you report it as missing, the maximum amount you’re legally liable for is $50.
-(There is one exception to this rule: where your credit card is used at an automated teller machine with your personal identification number; this exception is explained below.)
+(There is one exception to this rule: where your credit card is used at an automated teller machine with your personal identification number, the $50 cap on your liability does not apply.
+See below for more on this exception.)

 You can report the missing card to your issuer by phone or by mail.
 Most major banks and credit unions have a dedicated number you can call to report a lost or stolen credit card.